cloudsftp/Sunangel/README.md

 ```
 git clone https://github.com/cloudsftp/Sunangel.git
 cd Sunangel
-git checkout master # make sure you are at the latest release, not on develop
+git checkout latest # make sure you are at the latest release, not on develop
 ./install.sh
 ```